 Verify that Contract Signer signed the Applicant Agreement.

+that the signer is duly authorized by the CSP

 Request Information Verification – Overview

+Setting up of signalling trust framework is a collaborative global framework in which the TSCA plays a central role with the support of signalling security.
+The issuance of digital certificates in this framework has different requirements and eligibility criteria from those prevailing commercially.
+The main eligibility criteria includes that the applicant should be authorized or Licensed and legal entity to provide PSTN or PLMN services.
 As a general rule, the registration authority is responsible for taking all verification steps reasonably necessary to satisfy each of the Verification Requirements set forth in the sections below.
 The acceptable methods of verification shall be defined by the registration authority.
 In all cases, the registration authority is responsible for taking any additional verification steps that may be reasonably necessary under the circumstances to satisfy the applicable verification requirement.

 Verification of Applicant’s Legal Existence and Identity